jakubkozera/vsc-ms-sql-manager/README.md

 To develop and extend this extension:

 1. Clone the repository
-2. Install dependencies: `pnpm install`
+2. Install dependencies: `npm install`
-3. Start the watch compiler: `pnpm run watch`
+3. Start the watch compiler: `npm run watch`
 4. Press `F5` to launch the Extension Development Host
 5. Make changes and reload the window to test